China–Ukraine relations: Public opinion

 In a Carter Center online survey conducted between March and April 2022, 75% of Chinese respondents agreed that supporting Russia in the "Russo-Ukrainian conflict" serves China's national interest; 61% said the best course of action for China is moral support for Russia.
 An Internet survey conducted by the University of California, San Diego during the same period had 40% of Chinese respondents supporting Russia, 25% expressing opposition, and 35% remaining neutral, with 69% of respondents preferring that China stays neutral or silent in terms of its actual position.
 According to a November 2022 Genron NPO poll on Chinese peoples' views of the invasion, 39.5% of respondents said "the Russian actions are not wrong" compared to 50.6% of respondents recognising the Russian actions as wrong, but 29% of the latter group added that "the circumstances should be considered."

+According to the end of year survey by Gallup International, 80% of Ukrainians have a negative view of China's leader Xi Jinping.
+The study notes that 40% of Ukrainians have a very negative view, and 40% have a rather negative view.
+Only 10% had a positive view, while the other 10% were undecided.